amazon-archives/startup-kit-nodejs/README.md

 local computer using standard ports.
 Set up the database using the applicable sql script in the sql directory of the project.

-- At the top level of the project directory, include a config.json.
+- At the top level of the project directory, include a config.json file.
 To select a database type, use 'mysql' for MySQL or 'pg' for PostgreSQL as the value for the DB_CLIENT key.
 To enable JWT-based token authentication to protect API routes, set the value of the AUTH_ENABLED key to true.
-An example where PostgreSQL is selected as the database:
+An example file where PostgreSQL is selected as the database:

 ```